 With a little backyard shade available, life really is a party.

-Update: I made this cover 5+ years ago and it’s held up really well.
+I made this cover 5+ years ago and it’s held up really well.
 I get asked sometimes about if it would be better to use a special weather proof fabric, and if this has held up.
 It does have a few stains and black marks on it.
-Every year we put it up in the spring and then take it down in the fall and wash it with bleach.
+Every year we put it up in the spring and then take it down in the fall and wash it with bleach at the end of the season.
 For the low cost, I’d say it was well worth it and highly recommend.
 We’re still trying to get those vines to grow. 😉

 You might also like to see our Black and White Garden here.

 And also check out Teacup Fairy Village Gardens here.

 You might also enjoy our Small Vegetable Garden post here.